shardlanguage/shard/README.md

     # Define a structure to represent a point with a xy position
     struct Point
     {
+        string name,
         dword x,
         dword y
     };

     # Declare an instance of this point
     struct Point p;
+    # Give the point a name
+    p.name = "A";

     # Add the x position and the y position of the point and store
     # the result in the pos variable